circadianmentalhealth/circadian-data-standards/README-Templates/1- General Information & Instruction/README - Github Writing Instruction.md

 ### 5. Tables
 Use tables to present data dictionaries or comparisons.

-if the writing wya is:
+if the writing way is:

 ![image](https://github.com/user-attachments/assets/fde9ff7e-e7a4-4809-9790-9d8b07ddcfeb)